Sktbanerjee1/TargetScanR/README.md

 -   Edit the `GeneTargets.txt` file to include the target gene symbols.
 -   Open the file `R/search_miRNA.R` and run the entire script.
 -   Locate your result in the `results` folder.
-The naming pattern of the output file includes the date it was generated `results/top_miRNA_09-02-2024.svg`.
+The naming pattern of the output file includes the date it was generated (e.g: `results/top_miRNA_09-02-2024.svg`).

 ## Final result